bartkemps/tring/README.md

         // 10T (input1A) AND 100 (input1B) = 10T
         // Position by position: 1∧1=1, 0∧0=0, T∧0=T

-        // EXAMPLE 2: Custom operation on two shorts using a TritLookupTable
+        // EXAMPLE 2: Custom operation on two shorts using a BinaryTritOperator
         // ---------------------------------------------------------------
-        // A TritLookupTable defines the output for each of the 9 possible input trit combinations short input2A = -6; // 000000T10 in balanced ternary short input2B = 13;  // 000000111 in balanced ternary
+        // A BinaryTritOperator defines the output for each of the 9 possible input trit combinations short input2A = -6; // 000000T10 in balanced ternary short input2B = 13;  // 000000111 in balanced ternary
         // This lookup table defines a "mask" operation:
         // - Returns -1 only when both inputs are -1
         // - Returns 1 only when both inputs are 1
-        // - Returns 0 in all other cases (including when inputs match as 0) TritLookupTable mask = new([
+        // - Returns 0 in all other cases (including when inputs match as 0) BinaryTritOperator mask = new([
             [T, 0, 0],  // Row for when first input is -1
             [0, 0, 0],  // Row for when first input is 0
             [0, 0, 1]   // Row for when first input is 1